Drug test: Hair drug testing

-Hair drug testing is a method that can detect drug use over a much longer period of time, and is often used for highly safety-critical positions where there is zero tolerance of illegal drug use.
-Standard hair follicle screen covers a period of 30 to 90 days.
-The growth of head hair is usually at the rate of 0.5 inches per month.
-The hair sample is cut close to the scalp and 80 to 120 strands of hair are needed for the test.
+Hair drug testing is a method that can detect drug use over a much longer period of time than saliva, sweat or urine tests.
+Hair testing is also more robust with respect to tampering.
+Thus, hair sampling is preferred by the US military and by many large corporations, which are subject to Drug-Free Workplace Act of 1988.

+Head hair normally growth at the rate of 0.5 inches per month.
+Thus, the most common hair sample length of 1.5" from the scalp would detect drug use within the last 90-100 days.
+80-120 strands of hair are sufficient for the test.
 In the absence of hair on the head, body hair can be used as an acceptable substitute.
 This includes facial hair, the underarms, arms, and legs or even pubic hair.
-Because body hair grows at a different rate than head hair, the timeframe changes, with scientists estimating that drug use can be detected in body hair for up to 12 months.
-Currently, most entities that use hair testing have prescribed consequences for individuals removing hair to avoid a hair drug test.
+Because body hair usually grows slower than head hair, drugs can often be detected in body hair for longer periods, e.g. up to 12 months.